mrpickles07/Automated-cat-food-dispenser/README.md

 ## Quick setup

-1. Clone this repo or download the ZIP
+1. Clone this repository or download the ZIP
 2. Open Automated_Cat_Feeder.ino in Arduino IDE
 3. Select Arduino NAno R4 as your board
 4. Upload